 The Financial Intelligence Center (FIC) says just showing an ID copy isn't enough for verification.
 Sites need more steps to stay compliant.

-Operators must keep all verification documents and transaction records for five years.
-This creates a paper trail for security and compliance.
-Understanding these requirements helps players get faster deposits and withdrawals at bank transfer gambling sites.
+Operators have to hang on to all the verification docs and transaction records for five whole years.
+That way there’s a clear paper trail for security and to stay on the right side of the rules.
+Knowing this stuff helps players get their deposits and withdrawals processed faster at bank transfer gambling sites.

 Top 5 Bank Transfer Gambling Sites in South Africa